AuthenticPM/OpenCreativesV2.1/src/pages/blog/2020-11-01-the-masterpiece-of-hair-styling.md

 **C**ello was part of my surname, my surname Adoncello.
 Gotcha.
 Yeah.
 And my cousin

-Was there ever a time where you just wanted to throw in the towel and leave it all behind?

 **What motivates you on a daily basis to keep going and improving on what you do**?

 That's the hobby or the life from now.
 Yeah.
 So if you know, if you want to provide a service, make sure it's the best service you can.
 And if you want to compete against other people, you need to have an edge on other people.
 You know, so like, if, for example, you know, the hairdresser down the road charges 20 bucks, but I charge 50.
 Why do I charge 50?
 Well, I provide a better service and that sells out in 10 minutes, I'll give you an hour of my time and make your cappuccino.
-I'll give you magazines we have conversations an get to know each other you know things like that at all.
+I'll give you magazines we have conversations and get to know each other you know things like that at all.
 It all adds up so I can go to a barber shop and walk out of there in 15 minutes there pay 20 bucks, but I wasn't satisfied.
 I felt like I was just on a production line.
 And they the little differences you know, they really aren't that small and it's what bring joy and meaning to our lives.

 **Do you have any specific advice for others contemplating similar paths to yours?**